spember/event-driven-arch-club/README.md

 1. `eval $(minikube -p minikube docker-env)`
 1. `kubectl apply -f shared.yaml`
 1. build the repos (in `terminal window 2`: cd into the sub folders and `./gradlew build`)
 1. build the docker images: `docker build -t eventclub/chair-admin admin/.` and `docker build -t eventclub/chairfront chairfront/.` _Note_: ensure you've run the eval command above, first.
 This scopes your terminal window to use Minikube's docker environment and not your laptop's.
-This also means that builds of the apps should be done in another terminal.
+This also means that builds of the apps should be done in another terminal (`terminal window 2`).
 1. `kubectl apply -f jobs.yaml`
 1. `kubectl apply -f chairfront/kubernetes.yaml`
 1. `kubectl apply -f admin/kubernetes.yaml`